 G. Hazing - This includes all forms of hazing as defined in the University Hazing Policy.

-H. Disruption and/or Obstruction of University Academic or Non-Academic Activity - This includes conduct that unreasonably or substantially obstructs or disrupts teaching, research, disciplinary proceedings, student organization activities and/or events, fire, police, or emergency services, or other University activities, including its public service functions on- or off-campus, or other authorized non-University activities, when the act occurs on University premises.
+H. Disruption and/or Obstruction of University Academic or Non-Academic Activity - This includes conduct that unreasonably or substantially obstructs or disrupts teaching, research, disciplinary proceedings, student organization activities and/or events, fire, police, or emergency services, or other University activities, including its public service functions on- or off-campus, or other authorized non-University activities, when the act occurs on University premises or at University sponsored activities off-campus.
 This also includes causing, inciting, or participating in a campus demonstration that disrupts the normal operations of the University and infringes on the rights of other members of the University community, leading or inciting others to disrupt scheduled and/or normal activities within any campus building or area, and intentional obstruction that unreasonably interferes with freedom of movement, either pedestrian or vehicular, on campus.

 I. Disorderly Conduct - This is generally defined as any action by the student that impairs, interferes with, or obstructs the orderly conduct, processes, and functions of the University and its members, including, but not limited to, excessive noises, inappropriate and loud or disruptive behavior, unruly gatherings, public drunkenness, lewd or indecent conduct or exposure, and other such behaviors.
-Disorderly conduct also includes but is not limited to any unauthorized use of electronic or other devices to make audio or video records without his/her prior knowledge, or without his/her effective consent when such recording is likely to cause humiliation or harm.
-This includes, but is not limited to, surreptitiously taking pictures of another person in a gym, locker room, or restroom.
+Disorderly conduct also includes but is not limited to any unauthorized use of electronic or other devices to make audio or video recordings without their prior knowledge, or without their effective consent when such recording is likely to cause humiliation or harm.

 J. Theft - This includes attempted or actual theft of property or of services, misappropriation, or unauthorized possession or sale of University property, property of a member of the University community, or other personal or public property, on- or off-campus.